sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 </figure>
 </div>

-All the math in this blog post can be made to work with throws of order 0 and 2.
+All the math in this article can be made to work with throws of order 0 and 2.

 ### Extensions